gescholt/gescholt.github.io/notes.md

 \#Notes to self

-“bin/deploy --user“ to push to github.
+“bin/deploy --user“ to publish pages to github.

+“bundle exec jekyll serve“ to run locally.